Sakai, Fukui: History

 Sakai is part of the ancient Echizen Province.
 The semi-legendary Kofun period Emperor Keitai is said to have come from the area that is now the Maruoka neighbourhood of Sakai.
 During the Edo period, the area was divided between the holdings of the Maruoka Domain, Fukui Domain and tenryō holdings directly under control of the Tokugawa shogunate.
 Following the Meiji restoration, the area was organised into part of Sakai District in Fukui Prefecture.
 The epicentre of the 1948 Fukui earthquake was in Maruoka.
 The towns of Mikuni and Maruoka were created with the establishment of the modern municipalities system on April 1, 1889.
 The village of Harue was raised to town status on April 3, 1942.
-The village of Sakai was created on March 1, 1955 by the merger of the villages of Higashi-Jūgō, Hyōgo and Ōseki.
+The village of Sakai was created on March 1, 1955, by the merger of the villages of Higashi-Jūgō, Hyōgo and Ōseki.
 It was raised to town status on April 1, 1961.
 The modern city of Sakai was established on March 20, 2006, from the merger of the former town of Sakai with the towns of Harue, Maruoka and Mikuni.
 Sakai District was dissolved as a result of this merger.

 Government

 Sakai has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 26 members.
+Sakai contributes four members to the Fukui Prefectural Assembly.
+In terms of national politics, the city is part of the Fukui 1st district of the lower house of the Diet of Japan.

+Economy

+Sakai is a regional commercial center with a mixed economy.
+Agriculture is centered on Koshihikari rice production and "Wakasa" brand wagyu beef.
+Industry is centered n the Fukui Coastal Industrial Zone (Technoport Fukui) and includes steel production, pharmaceuticals and chemicals.

 Education

 Sakai has 19 public elementary schools and five middle schools operated by the city government, and three public high school operated by the Fukui Prefectural Board of Education.
-The prefectural also operates one special education school.
+The prefecture also operates one special education school.